 Our Program goal is to prepare highly competent, collaborative, ethical, and self-reflective scientist-practitioners who can problem-solve and share decision-making with others to optimize social-emotional, cognitive, academic, and behavioral outcomes for typically and atypically developing children and youth.

-The CFSP Program strives to produce professionals who are competent Consumers, Collaborators, Interventionists, and Advocates as they work on behalf of individuals, families, schools, and communities.
+Ultimately, the CFSP Program strives to produce professionals who are competent Consumers, Collaborators, Interventionists, and Advocates as they work on behalf of individuals, families, schools, and communities.
 These competency areas are defined as follows:

-- Consumers: able to apply, translate, and expand upon scientifically-based pedagogy and professional practice; - Collaborators: able to collaborate in strengths-based, problem-solving, transdisciplinary teams with families, teachers, administrators, and other school and community personnel and to demonstrate appropriate interpersonal relations and professional dispositions and work characteristics; - Interventionists: able to employ data-based decision-making and systems thinking that links assessment outcomes to effective individual, family, and group change and to deliver preventative, remedial strategic accommodations, intervention, and crisis services in a timely and professional manner; - Advocates: able to advocate for the needs of children and families, to respect the dignity and worth of all persons, to exhibit compassion and self-awareness, and to demonstrate strong listening, oral and written communication skills.
+- Consumers: able to apply, translate, and expand upon scientifically-based pedagogy and professional practice; - Collaborators: able to collaborate in strengths-based, problem-solving, transdisciplinary teams with families, teachers, administrators, and other school and community personnel and to demonstrate appropriate interpersonal relations and professional dispositions and work characteristics; - Interventionists: able to employ data-based decision-making and systems-thinking that links assessment outcomes to effective individual, family, and group change and to deliver preventative, remedial strategic accommodations, intervention, and crisis services in a timely and professional manner; - Advocates: able to advocate for the needs of children and families, to respect the dignity and worth of all persons, to exhibit compassion and self-awareness, and to demonstrate strong listening, oral and written communication skills.

-As an extension of our philosophy, mission, and goals, graduates of the CFSP Program must demonstrate proficiency in the following performance objectives, which align with our College mission and goals, and with standards of professional training as articulated in

-Standards for Training and Field Placement Programs in School Psychology (NASP, 2006) and Professional Standards of Practice for the Division of Early Childhood (DEC, 2008).
+As an extension of our philosophy, mission, and goals, graduates of the CFSP Program must demonstrate proficiency in the following performance objectives, which align with our College mission and goals, and with standards of professional training as articulated in Standards for Training and Field Placement Programs in School Psychology (NASP, 2006) and Professional Standards of Practice for the Division of Early Childhood (DEC, 2008).
+Each objective is also aligned with one of the four above-mentioned competency areas, which are used to evaluate student progress in the Program.

 Students who graduate from the CFSP Program are expected to demonstrate: